-They are a diverse group of pharmaceutical products that are used in the treatment of high levels of fats (lipids), such as blood cholesterol ( hyperlipidemia ).
+They are a diverse group of pharmaceutical products used to treat high levels of fats (lipids), such as blood cholesterol ( hyperlipidemia ).

 There are several kinds of hypolipidemic drugs.
-They may differ as much in their impact on the cholesterol profile as in the adverse effects.
+They may differ in their impact on the cholesterol profile as in the adverse effects.

-In the United States, this is governed by the evidence-based guide of the National Cholesterol Education Program (NCEP) Adult Treatment Panel III (ATPIII).
+In the United States, this is governed by the evidence-based guidelines of the National Cholesterol Education Program (NCEP) Adult Treatment Panel III (ATP III).

-What are the main commonly used drugs, how do they work and why are they so important?
+What are the most commonly used drugs, how do they work, and why are they important?

 Lipid-lowering drugs are very effective and have excellent results when used regularly.
-Not only do they lower the level of fats in the blood, they also decrease the risk of atherosclerosis and its complications.
+They lower the level of fats in the blood and decrease the risk of atherosclerosis and its complications.

-Therefore, these drugs can be used in the prevention of heart attack , peripheral vascular disease and ischemic stroke.
+Therefore, these drugs can be used to prevent heart attack, peripheral vascular disease, and ischemic stroke.

-Statins: are particularly suitable for reducing LDL cholesterol, the cholesterol with the strongest links to vascular diseases.
+Statins: are particularly suitable for reducing LDL cholesterol, the cholesterol with the most vital links to vascular diseases.

 In studies using standard doses, it has been found that statins reduce LDL-C by 18% to 55%, depending on the specific statin used.

-There is a risk of severe muscle damage (myopathy and rhabdomyolysis ) with statins.
-The cholesterol is not a risk factor for mortality in people over 70 years and risks of statins increase more after 85 years.
+With statins, there is a risk of severe muscle damage (myopathy and rhabdomyolysis ).
+Cholesterol is not a risk factor for mortality in people over 70 years, and threats of statins increase more after 85 years.

 Fibrates: are indicated for hypertriglyceridemia.
 Fibrates typically reduce triglycerides by 20% to 50%.

 The level of good HDL cholesterol also increases.
-Fibrates can lower LDL, although in general to a lesser degree than statins.
-Similar to statins, there is a risk of severe muscle damage (myopathy and rhabdomyolysis).
+Fibrates can lower LDL, although generally to a lesser degree than statins.
+Like statins, there is a risk of severe muscle damage (myopathy and rhabdomyolysis).

 Niacin can cause hyperglycemia and can also cause liver damage.
 The niacin derivative acipimox is also associated with a modest decrease in LDL.